retroaalto/atOS/DOCS/DEVELOPING.md

 ## Developing Your Own Programs

-You can develop custom programs for **atOS-RT** either directly inside the OS or externally using NASM.
-This section focuses on external development.
+You can develop custom programs for **atOS-RT** either directly inside the OS or externally using NASM or C. This section focuses on external development.

 ---

+### Developing Outside atOS-RT (Using C)

 ### Developing Outside atOS-RT (Using NASM)